July 12, 2025

 pygmentize -S trac -f html -a .codehilite > css/codehilite.css

-provided to the Markdown converter, allows code highlighting in the final rendering.
+This, together with the extensions provided to the Markdown converter, allows code highlighting in the final rendering.

 Similarly, the blog pages include a mathjax snippet to allow equations rendering.